 In recent years the animal-shelter industry has made giant strides in professionalizing its operations.
 This blog post is an introduction to an Out the Front Door series about changes in sheltering that are part of that professionalization.
-The series has five parts and will be published in the month of October.
+The series has five parts:

 - A look at some of the new programs that have become widespread in recent years and reflect empirical evaluations of shelter lifesaving methods.

 - A look at new methods of implementing best practices.

 - A discussion of the historical progress of No Kill in three waves.
 We are currently in the second wave and beginning to enter the third, and final, wave.

 - An analysis of the rapprochement between the traditional shelter industry and No Kill.

 - A consideration of the future of sheltering.
 Part of the professionalization of animal sheltering is setting long-term goals.
 What will the shelter of the future look like, and what will be its mission?